corsairmarks/manifesti_fix/mod/README.md

 ## Compatibility

-Built for Stellaris version 3.1.* "Lem."

 Because it replaces a core Stellaris file, this mod is inherently incompatible with any other mods that overwrite the same file.
 Generally, any mod that alters the Manifesti faction will not be compatible with this one.
 Altering other factions should work as expected because they are defined in other files.

+Built for Stellaris version 3.2.* "Herbert."
 This mod is not compatible with achievements because it overwrites a core Stellaris file.

 ### When to Install